Tarantul-class corvette: Russian domestic developments

-A new Tarantul design, reportedly begun in the 1990s, resulted in a new variant of the class with the first vessel (Stupinets) being launched in 2024.
-This variant (also known by Project Number 12418) reportedly incorporates a larger superstructure and new propulsion system (two diesels (CODAD), likely Zwiezda M-507D-1) dropping the top speed to around 29 knots.
+A new Tarantul design, reportedly begun in the 1990s, resulted in a new variant of the class, with the first vessel (Stupinets) being launched in 2024.
+This variant (also known by Project Number 12418) reportedly incorporates a larger superstructure and new propulsion system (two diesels (CODAD), likely Zwiezda M-507D-1), reducing the top speed to around 29 knots.
 The main armament is the Uran antiship missile system with 3M24 subsonic missiles and 3R-60U fire control system.
 The range of the missile is reportedly up to 130 km (up to 260 km with the 3M24U version).
 The design also incorporates the 76.2mm AK-176MA gun and two six-barrel 30mm AK-630Ms – both in stealth turrets.
 Decoy launchers are the KT-216/PK-10 Smely system.
-Two vessels (Stupinets & Strelok) had been launched as of October 2025.
+Two vessels (Stupinets and Strelok) had been launched as of October 2025.
 The lead vessel has commenced sea trials and both vessels are to be based with the Caspian Flotilla.
+In July 2026, Ukrainian sources reported that one Tarantul IV was struck by drones, though the specific vessel and the extent of damage was unclear.